Stollen

 12. Punch down the dough and divide it into two parts (or 3 or 4 for smaller loaves).
 Form one half into a flat oval using your hands.

-13. Cut the marzipan into quarters and roll into a rope just short of the length of the dough.
-(For smaller loaves I used just one rope of marzipan).
-Place two of the marzipan ropes on top of the dough, leaving space between them, then roll the sides of the dough over the marzipan, pressing down in the middle.
-Roll the ends of the dough over a little, and then gather the loaf and place it rolled-side down on the parchment paper.
+13. Divide the marzipan into equal parts to go in each loaf.
+Roll it into a rope just short of the length of the dough.
+Place one of the marzipan ropes on top of the dough, then pull the sides of the dough over the marzipan, pressing down in the middle.
+Roll the ends of the dough over a little.
+Gather the loaf and place it rolled-side down on the parchment paper.
 Repeat this process with the other half of the dough.

-14. Brush the loaves with butter, covering with a tea towel.
+14. Brush the loaves with butter, and cover with a tea towel.
 Let the loaves rise until about doubled in size.

 15. Heat the oven to 375F.
 Bake for 30-40 minutes; if you tap on the loaf it should sound hollow, and it will be dark golden brown.